AdamPillis/GolfMania/README.md

 #### **Top Section**

-When the products.html page is loaded, depending on whether a search criteria was entered or a category through the main nav bar, a message on the top right displays the number of products found for the category or the search typo.
+When the products.html page is loaded, depending on whether a *search criteria* was entered or a *category type* through the main nav bar, a **message** on the **top right** displays the *number of products found* for the category or the *search criteria*.

-Accross, a filter feature is available to the site user to filter products by a specific field such as by price, brand etc. All of these options will also list the filtered products in price/alphabetical order and reversed to offer as many filtering options to the user as possible.
-Each function works instantly using some *Javascript at the bottom of the page*.
+Accross, a **filter** feature is available to the site user to filter products by a specific field such as by price, brand etc. All of these options will also list the filtered products in price/alphabetical order and reversed to offer **as many** filtering options to the user **as possible**.
+Each function works **instantly** using some *Javascript at the bottom of the page*.

-Below the above features is a Back to Home button that the site user can use to go back to the index page and clear any sorting/filtering options.
+Below the above features is a **Back to Home** button that the site user can use to go back to the index page and clear any sorting/filtering options.

 ![Products page top section](static/images/products-page-top-section.PNG)